 - 2-3 Celery Ribs cut into thin slices on a diagonal

 - ½ cup Chicken Stock

 - 3 tablespoon Soy Sauce Gluten-free if needed

 - 3 Green Onions Thinly sliced on a diagonal

 - Place mai fan noodles in a pot or heat safe bowl.
 Cover with very hot water, allow to soften for 10 minutes.
 Drain well, set aside.

-- Heat 1 Tbsp oil in frying pan.
+- Heat 1 tablespoon oil in frying pan.
 Cook the chicken and pork together, until almost cooked through.

 - Add shrimp, cook just until shrimp is fully cooked (pink).
 Remove from heat, add to plate with egg.

-- Heat another 1 Tbsp oil in the frying pan.
+- Heat another 1 tablespoon oil in the frying pan.
 Saute onion and celery together for about 1 minute.

 - Add bean spouts, remaining curry powder, hot pepper flakes, and ginger – toss to combine